slendchat/guides/SQL/SQL commands.md

 WHERE TRUE;
 ```

-Example: (lists the ProductName if ALL the records in the OrderDetails table has Quantity equal to 10.)
+Example: (lists the ProductName if ALL the records in the OrderDetails has Quantity equal to 10.)
 ```
 SELECT ProductName
 FROM Products